Ph-IRES/workshop_data-analysis/statistics/model_fitting/mixed_models_binom/README.md

-# TESTING HYPOTHESES WITH FIXED and MIXED MODELS
+# TESTING HYPOTHESES WITH MIXED MODELS

-Under construction
+## Under construction

+Is there an effect of primer concentration on the probability of amplification success among loci?
+This is an example of running a mixed effects model with `glmer`.
+The data has a binomial response variable, a categorical fixed effect, a continuous fixed effect, and nested random effects.

 ---